Kanpei Taisha / Jingu Ichinomiya (Hitachi Province)

 What blessings can you pray for at Kashima Shrine?

-Kashima Shrine is known for: Victory, Martial Arts, Safe Travel, Beginning New Ventures.
+Kashima Shrine is known for: Victory, Martial Arts, Safe Travel, New Ventures.

 How do I get to Kashima Shrine?